kshedden/muscato/README.md

 tool](https://golang.org/dl) and Gnu utilities are available.

-In most cases installation of Muscato should only require invoking the following command in the shell:
+In most cases installation of Muscato should only require invoking the following commands in the shell:

 ```
 go get github.com/kshedden/muscato/...

+go get github.com/kshedden/sztool/...
 ```

 The executables for muscato and its auxiliary scripts should appear in your GOBIN directory (usually ${HOME}/go/bin if installed in a user account).
-When invoking muscato in the shell, you will need to use its full path, or add GOBIN to your PATH environment variable.
+You will need to add GOBIN to your PATH environment variable when using the tool.

 __Basic usage__

-Before running Muscato, you should prepare a version of your target sequence file using the `muscato_prep_targets` script.
+Before running Muscato, you should prepare a version of your target sequence file using the `muscato_prep_targets` program.
 If your targets are in a fasta format file, you can simply run:

 ```